Stock market today: Asian markets churn upward after the Dow ticks to another record high

 Owners of office parks, hotels and other real estate, which benefit from lower interest rates, were some of Thursday’s bigger winners.
 Real-estate stocks rose 2.6% for one of the best gains among the 11 sectors that make up the S&P 500 index, including a 7.2% jump for Boston Properties.

-Brent crude, the international standard, picked up 36 cent to $76.97 per barrel.
+Brent crude, the international standard, picked up 27 cents to $76.88 per barrel.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.